micheles/micheles.github.io/_posts/2016-01-14-SARA-computation.md

-Also, we are saving a lot of time in `initialize sources` since the new calculator does not need to read again the same source model once per tile, it reads it just once (in 350s).
-There is still time spent in the operation `managing the sources` that includes filtering, splitting and sending the sources to the workers.
+Also, we are saving a lot of time in `initialize sources` since the new calculator does not need to read again the same source model once per tile, it reads it just once (in 350 s).
+There is still time spent in the operation `managing the sources` that includes filtering, splitting and sending the sources to the workers (2,377 s).

-From such figures, it does not look like the new calculator it is much better from the old one: but the reality is that it is a lot better, since the task distribution is a lot more uniform.
+From such figures, it does not look like the new calculator it is much better from the old one: but the reality is that it is a lot better, since the task distribution is a very uniform.
 So the total runtime went down from 2083 minutes to 762 minutes, a speedup of nearly three times:

 Total speedup factor: 2.7x